jesseboth/AutocrossApi/README.md

 Welcome to the Autocross API.
 This API provides access to real-time and archived data for autocross events.
 You can retrieve data based on regions, classes, or PAX (Performance Adjusted Index).
 Additionally, data for specific events can be accessed through the archive endpoints.

+### Widget
+There is a KWGT widget and tasker task that should be installed onto and an android device.
+The intention is to use [Widgets For Android Auto](https://github.com/ns130291/widgets-for-auto/releases) so that a the autocross timing table can be displayed on the car screen.

 ## Setup

 To get started with the Autocross API, follow these setup instructions: